 Now steal this and make it your own.

 We can’t wait to read what you come up with, so please add your submission to the comments section of this post.

-By Vinita Zutshi, Guest Post Editor at Write to Done.
+By Vinita Zutshi, Associate Editor at Write to Done.
 Vinita also blogs at Carefree Parenting.